edenia/telos-local/README.md

 	</a>
 </p>

-# Telos Mainnet Local Network
+# Telos Local Development Network

+## Note
+> Since some problems arose with the compilation of the telos.contract [latest release at this moment](https://github.com/telosnetwork/telos.contracts/tree/release/1.7.x), this project creates the Local Network configuration with [release/1.6.x](https://github.com/telosnetwork/telos.contracts/tree/release/1.6.x) version.

 ## Description
 telos-local provides a quick way to setup a Telos Local network for development.